headercom

 Comparing various loan offers with floating interest rates is not easy.
 Floating rates rely on different reference rates and margins, which makes it more difficult to judge and compare the cost of each loan correctly.

-Which is Better – Floating vs Fixed Interest Rates?
+Which is Better – Floating Interest Rates vs Fixed Interest Rates?

 The following are the parameters that distinguish fixed interest rates from floating ones: